 This is a plastic landscape fabric with a 25-year guarantee.
 Like the Easy-Plant Weed Block Mulch, it’s four feet wide.
 It’s thicker and harder to cut than other fabrics, requiring a sharp knife and heavy-duty stakes.
 You can find it on Amazon.

 Many vegetable gardeners prefer their garden mat be chemical-free so that nothing seeps into the soil and reaches the plants, and this product is definitely that.
 Preen’s landscape fabric is 100 percent spun-bond polypropylene, chemical-free with no UV-protection.
 One roll measures 3 feet by 150 feet.
 Reviewers say that it’s strong and durable, stretching easily without tearing.
 The manufacturer offers a money-back guarantee, as long as their product is correctly installed.
-You can find this garden mat at various retailers including Walmart and Amazon for between $10 and $25.

 - SUPPRESS WEED GROWTH.
 Vigoro Weed Barrier Screen controls weeds before they even get to start because prevention is...